 Usually, a blocking page will appear that will warn you about the problem with the certificate.
-If you choose to ignore the error and continue, the Address bar will turn red and the message Certificate Error will appear in the Security Status bar (next to the Address bar).
+If you choose to ignore the error and continue, the Address bar will turn red and a the message Certificate Error will appear in the Security Status bar (next to the Address bar).

 A website's certificate provides identification of the web server.
 If the certificate has an error, it might indicate that your connection has been intercepted or that the web server is misrepresenting its identity.
-If you're absolutely positive of the identity of the website, you know that your connection has not been compromised, and you understand the risks, you can choose to go to the website.
-However, we recommend that you don't ignore a certificate warning.

 No, an expired certificate means that the certification authority is no longer reporting on the integrity of the certificate.
 An expired certificate could be stolen and used by a malicious website.